Stivvo/ubiquitous-chat/README.md

 When someone sends messages trough the Client window the Server must decide to allow the message to be forwarded to all the clients in the network

 You can create more Client windows with the same Login window or run a different Login window for each Client

 After a restarting or closing the server, the already spawned client windows will become unusable.

+# Ports

+* 6789: Clients send messages to the server
+* 6790: Server sends messages to all clients